-For projects big and small, there are liability concerns to be mitigated, lest project owners, managers, and lenders remain vulnerable to inadequate loss transfer, suffering blows to their reputations every time they are found to be liable for an accident or oversight.
-Projects of substantial size, such as, hotel construction, for example, include countless third parties to keep track of, among these: investors, general contractors, subcontractors, and even passersby.
+For projects big and small, liability concerns must be mitigated.
+Otherwise, project owners, managers, and lenders remain vulnerable to inadequate loss transfer—suffering blows to their reputations every time they are found liable for an accident or oversight.
+Projects of a substantial size—such as hotel construction—include countless third parties to keep track of, including investors, general contractors, subcontractors, and even passersby.

-An insurance policy of some kind should exist for all parties working on a project, but to review every letter of each policy would be a full-time job in itself, and doing so leaves ample opportunity for missing essential details.
+All parties working on a project should have an insurance policy of some kind, but reviewing every letter of each policy would be a full-time job in itself.
+Plus, doing so leaves ample opportunity for missing essential details.

-Your best chance at achieving risk mitigation and massively reducing liabilities is to carefully document, track, and manage valid certificates of insurance from third parties.
+Your best chance at successfully mitigating risk and reducing liabilities is to carefully document, track, and manage valid certificates of insurance from third parties.

 The COI is a summary of an insurance policy.
 It effectively serves as proof of insurance, without the bulk of the policy itself.

-By carefully documenting certificates of insurance from all third-party vendors, you're setting yourself up nicely for transferring loss to that third party's insurer in the event of something gone wrong.
+By carefully documenting certificates of insurance from all third-party vendors, you're setting yourself up nicely for transferring loss to that party's insurer in the event that something goes wrong.

 Contingent work comes with a unique set of insurance hazards.
-Performing due diligence and checking each vendor's insurance policy against your insurance requirements could save you from multiple scenarios risking costly litigation and affecting the profitability of your ventures.
+Performing due diligence and checking each vendor's policy against your requirements could protect you from incidents that could lead to costly litigation and affect the profitability of your ventures.

-This should be reviewed not only to protect the project owner, but to extend Additional Insured status to the project manager, and possibly a lender.
-Reviewing certificates of liability insurance is a critical component of risk transfer from project owner to a third-party vendor.
-One way of further ensuring that your third parties' insurance coverage is adequate enough to protect you, is to look for some of the following indications on the COI:
+This should be reviewed not only to protect the project owner, but to extend additional insured status to the project manager and possibly a lender.
+Reviewing certificates of liability insurance is a critical component of risk transfer from the project owner to a third-party vendor.
+One way of further ensuring that your third parties' insurance coverage is adequate is to look for some of the following indications on the COI: